PSG get Neymar injury boost as striker trains ahead of Barcelona clash | Goal.com

 Neymar's recovery

-Neymar participated in first-team training with the rest of Mauricio Pochettino's squad for the first time in a month on Sunday morning - less than 24 hours after seeing his team-mates beat Brest 3-0 in the French Cup.
+Neymar participated in first-team training with the rest of Mauricio Pochettino's squad on Sunday morning - less than 24 hours after seeing his team-mates beat Brest 3-0 in the French Cup.

 Prior to that contest, Pochettino delivered a positive update on the 29-year-old's condition while leaving the door open for him to feature against Barca